airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 ## Modify streams in your connection

-In the **Activate the streams you want to sync** table, you can choose which streams to sync and how they are organized in the destination.
+In the **Activate the streams you want to sync** table, you can choose which streams to sync and how they are loaded to the destination.

 :::note
 A connection's schema consists of one or many streams.
 Each stream is most commonly associated with a database table or an API endpoint.
 Within a stream, there can be one or many fields or columns.